Artisan-Lab/tag-std/pre-RFC.md

   `try_rfold` has its own `Guard::drop` impl, meaning we should check both `try_{r,}fold::Guard::drop` even when only single drop impl changes.

-So we put up a solution to these problems via annotating `#[discharges]` on callsites and some form of reference system.
+So we put up a solution to these problems via annotating `#[discharges]` on callsites and entity reference system.

 ```rust